tsapkov-tem/tsapkov-tem/README.md

 Something about my skills:

-✔️ Advanced knowledge: Java Core, Java Spring
+✔️ Advanced knowledge: C#,.NET

 ✔️Basic knowledge: Python, SQL, HTML, CSS, JavaScript, Bootstrap.

-✔️ Experience with: Git, Docker, MySQL, PostgreSQL, MongoDB.
+✔️ Experience with: Git, Docker, MS SQL, MySQL, PostgreSQL, MongoDB.

 🔖 And is interested in EVERYTHING in the field of information technology.